BernardQuatermass/exim-wiki/DetectSMTPAuthAbuse.md

 The design of the script:

-1. It uses the time frame of examining for issues to be 1 day, starting at 00:00 and ending at 23:59 for whatever time zone your system is logging into.
+1. It uses the time frame of examining for issues to be 1 day, starting at 00:00 and ending at 23:59 for whatever time zone your system is logging.
 1. It defaults the limit to be 10 different IP addresses over the course of 1 day, but it is adjustable from the commandline.
 1. Either pass the filename to open on the commandline, or pipe the file contents to the script.
-1. It has a debug flag which will scan the logs and print out what it finds, but will not change passwords nor send alerts.
+1. It has a debug commandline option which will scan the logs and print out what it finds, but will not change passwords nor send alerts.
+1. It only checks for plain and login types of SMTP Auth login.
+If you use other types, you will have to add it to the regex in the main loop that parses each line.
+1. Run it as a cronjob at some interval, for example: `@hourly /usr/local/bin/detect_hacked_smtp_auth_conns.pl --limit 12 /var/log/exim/main.log`

 A copy of the generic perl script can be downloaded from my website at [detect_hacked_smtp_auth_conns.pl](http://downloads.mrball.net/Linux/Exim/detect_hacked_smtp_auth_conns.pl) until I can get the script attached to this page.